 Dominiques have a lifespan of between 8-10 years.

-If you want a friendly and hardy chicken, Dominique chickens are the perfect choice for your coop.
+If you want a friendly and hardy bird, Dominique chickens are the perfect choice for your coop.
 They are excellent in egg production and the Dominique hen will make a great mother when you want to raise hatchlings.

 These birds are perfect for first time chicken keepers because they are low maintenance and have the personality to make a wonderful pet.